The Ball of Fortune

 The Ball of Fortune is a 1926 British silent sports film directed by Hugh Croise and starring Billy Meredith, James Knight and Mabel Poulton.
 Based on the 1925 novel of the same title by Sydney Horler, the film is set against the backdrop of professional football.
 Top player Billy Meredith appears as himself.
-It was produced by an Leeds-based independent film company and involved footage shot at the city's Elland Road Stadium.
+It was produced by a Leeds-based independent film company and involved footage shot at the city's Elland Road Stadium.
 It is now considered a lost film.